-Other 20th century painters represented include: Josef Albers, George Caleb Bingham, Charles Burchfield, Dan Christensen, Ronald Davis, Richard Diebenkorn, Arthur Dove, William Eggleston, Richard Estes, Sam Francis, Helen Frankenthaler, Arshile Gorky, Keith Haring, Grace Hartigan, Eva Hesse, Hans Hofmann, Ellsworth Kelly, Franz Kline, Lee Krasner, Ronnie Landfield, Roy Lichtenstein, John Marin, Knox Martin, Robert Motherwell, Barnett Newman, Kenneth Noland, Maurice Prendergast, Man Ray, Albert Pinkham Ryder, John Sloan, Cindy Sherman, Andy Warhol, and many others.
+Other 20th century artists represented include: Josef Albers, Charles Burchfield, Dan Christensen, Ronald Davis, Richard Diebenkorn, Arthur Dove, William Eggleston, Richard Estes, Sam Francis, Helen Frankenthaler, Arshile Gorky, Keith Haring, Grace Hartigan, Eva Hesse, Hans Hofmann, Ellsworth Kelly, Franz Kline, Lee Krasner, Ronnie Landfield, Roy Lichtenstein, John Marin, Knox Martin, Robert Motherwell, Barnett Newman, Kenneth Noland, Maurice Prendergast, Man Ray, Albert Pinkham Ryder, John Sloan, Cindy Sherman, Andy Warhol, and many others.

 The Whitney Biennial

 In 1932, Whitney instituted The Whitney Biennial, an invitational event devoted to artworks created in the preceding two years by emerging American painters, sculptors and contemporary artists.
 The event has become a showcase for contemporary art by less well-known artists from across the United States.